Aotearoa Mata'u

 Aotearoa Mata'u (born 2 May 1997) is a New Zealand rugby union player.
+She played Prop for New Zealand internationally and for Counties Manukau provincially.

+Rugby career

+Mata'u was selected in the Black Ferns 28-player squad that played the Wallaroos in a two-test series in October 2016.
 She made her international debut for New Zealand on 22 October 2016 against Australia in Auckland.
+She scored her only international try in a test against Canada on 23 November 2016.

-Mata'u was selected in the 28-player squad that played the Wallaroos in a two-test series in October 2016.
-She was also named in the Black Ferns squad for the 2017 World Cup in Ireland.
+She was named in the Black Ferns squad for the 2017 Rugby World Cup in Ireland.

 In 2018, Mata'u featured in a YouTube video that highlighted her fending off five defenders in a try-scoring run by the giant prop for her Portuguese club, Sporting.